Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] parameters: usersteps: – template: templatel.yml
 – task: MyTask@1 – script: echo Done

-### HOTSPOT You plan to use Desired State Configuration (DSC) to maintain the configuration state of virtual machines that run Windows Server.
+### You plan to use Desired State Configuration (DSC) to maintain the configuration state of virtual machines that run Windows Server.
 You need to perform the following: Install Internet Information Services (IIS) on the virtual machines.
 Update the default home page of the IIS web server.
 How should you configure the DSC configuration file?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
-Hot Area:

 ![Question 533](images/question533.jpg)